stefanrueger/urboot/docs/makeoptions.md

    associated USB-to-serial converter chip then small times such as `500MS` (the default in the `urboot.c` file) or `1S` (the default in the Makefile) are useful.
 If there is no such reset circuit and upload involves manual synchronisation then higher values such as `2S` are recommended.
-Very small values up to `125MS` are unlikely to provide enough time for a handshake with the uploading program.
+Very small values up to `125MS` are unlikely to provide enough time for establishing a handshake with the uploading program.

  - `EEPROM=<1|0>`